Kaspersky Password Manager Review 2023

 Pricing

-Kaspersky Password Manager is available in both free and premium versions.
-The former should really be called a trial rather than a fully usable program, since it is limited to 15 entries in total, meaning that you can only save 15 data sets at a time.
+There are both free and premium versions of Kaspersky Password Manager.
+The former should really be called a trial rather than a fully usable program since it is limited to 15 data sets.
 As such, this free version is barely usable for longer than a day or two.

 A current price list can be found below: